Shadow AI Is Already in Your Org: a 90-day containment plan

 invisible use into visible, logged use while you design the permanent version.

-access controls in place** (IBM, 2025).
-The exposure isn't exotic; it's the
+their AI*, **97% lacked proper AI access controls** (IBM, 2025).
+The exposure

-absence of the basics.
+isn't exotic; it's the absence of the basics.

 In month two I do four things, in this order.
 First, stand up an allowlist: the